Asylum and Temporary Protective Status

 Temporary Protective Status (TPS)

-Foreign national may protected from deportation if their home country has been deemed by the U.S. government to be unsafe to return to, or their government cannot handle the return of their nationals.
-Qualifying scenarios may include: civil war or ongoing armed conflict, an environmental disaster, or other similar situation.
+Foreign nationals may be protected from deportation if their home country has been deemed by the U.S. government to be unsafe to return to, or their government cannot handle the return of their nationals.
+Qualifying scenarios may include civil war or ongoing armed conflict, an environmental disaster, or similar extreme circumstances.

 If a person properly registers for TPS, assuming certain other conditions are met, he or she: